 Michael S. Wyzga has served as a member of our Board of Directors since 2014.
 He is currently a consultant to a number of biotechnology companies.
 Prior to that, Mr. Wyzga served as the President and Chief Executive Officer and a member of the Board of Directors of Radius Health, Inc., a biopharmaceutical company, from December 2011 to November 2013.
-Prior to that, Mr. Wyzga served in various senior management positions at Genzyme Corporation, a global biotechnology company.
+Prior to joining Radius Health, Mr. Wyzga served in various senior management positions at Genzyme Corporation, a global biotechnology company.
 Mr. Wyzga joined Genzyme in February 1998 and most recently served as Executive Vice President, Finance from May 2003 until November 2011 and as Chief Financial Officer from July 1999 until November 2011.
-Mr. Wyzga previously served on the Board of Directors of Idenix Pharmaceuticals, Inc., a biotechnology company that was acquired by Merck in August 2014, where he also served as the Chair of the Audit Committee and a member of the Compensation Committee; Prosensa Holding N.V., a biopharmaceutical company; and Altus Pharmaceuticals, Inc., a biopharmaceutical company, where he is a member of the Audit Committee, and Exact Sciences Corp., a molecular diagnostics company, where he is also a member of the Audit Committee.
+Mr. Wyzga previously served on the Board of Directors of Idenix Pharmaceuticals, Inc., a biotechnology company that was acquired by Merck in August 2014, where he also served as the Chairman of the Audit Committee and a member of the Compensation

+Committee; Prosensa Holding N.V., a biopharmaceutical company that was acquired by BioMarin Falcons B.V. in 2014; and Altus Pharmaceuticals, Inc., a biopharmaceutical company that ceased operations in November 2009.
+Mr. Wyzga currently serves on the Board of Directors of Oncomed Pharmaceuticals, Inc., a biopharmaceutical company, where he is a member of the Audit Committee, and Exact Sciences Corp., a molecular diagnostics company, where he is also a member of the Audit Committee.
 Mr. Wyzga received a M.B.A. from Providence College and a B.S. from Suffolk University.
-We believe that Mr. Wyzga is qualified to serve on our Board of Directors his senior management experience at biopharmaceutical companies, his current and past experience on boards of directors of public companies, including his experience as Chair of the Audit Committee at Idenix Pharmaceuticals, and his financial experience.
+We believe that Mr. Wyzga is qualified to serve on our Board of Directors due to his senior management experience at biopharmaceutical companies, his current and past experience on boards of directors of public companies, including his experience as Chairman of the Audit Committee at Idenix Pharmaceuticals, and his financial expertise.

-John P. Butler joined Akebia as a director in July 2013 and was appointed as the President and Chief Executive Officer of Akebia in August 2013.
-Prior to joining Akebia, from 2011 until 2013, Mr. Butler served as the Chief Executive Officer of Inspiration Biopharmaceuticals, Inc., a biopharmaceutical company that filed for protection under Chapter 11 of the U.S. Bankruptcy Code in October 2012 prior to the successful sale of its hemophilia assets to Cangene Corporation and Baxter International in early 2013.
+John P. Butler joined Akebia as director in July 2013 and was appointed as the President and Chief Executive Officer of Akebia in September 2013.
+Prior to joining Akebia, from 2011 until 2013, Mr. Butler served as the Chief Executive Officer of Inspiration Biopharmaceuticals, Inc., a company that filed for protection under Chapter 11 of the U.S. Bankruptcy Code in October 2012 prior to the successful sale of its hemophilia assets to Cangene Corporation and Baxter International in early 2013 for total aggregate consideration that could exceed \$1 billion.
 From 1997 to 2011, Mr. Butler held various positions at Genzyme Corporation, a biopharmaceutical company, most recently serving as President of the company's rare genetic diseases business.
 From 2002 until 2010, Mr. Butler led Genzyme's renal division.
-Prior to his work at Genzyme, Mr. Butler held sales and marketing positions at Amgen Inc. and Hoffmann-La Roche.
-Mr. Butler currently serves as the Chairman of the Board of Trustees for the American Kidney Fund and is a member of the Board of Directors of Relypsa, Inc. Mr. Butler received a B.A. in Chemistry from Manhattan College and an M.B.A. from Baruch College, City University of New York.
+Prior to his work at Genzyme, Mr. Butler held sales and marketing positions at Amgen and Hoffmann-La Roche.
+Mr. Butler currently serves as a member of the Board of Trustees for the American Kidney Fund, a member of the Board of Directors of Relypsa, Inc. and Chairman of the Board of Directors of Keryx Biopharmaceuticals, Inc. Mr. Butler received a B.A. in Chemistry from Manhattan College and an M.B.A. degree from Baruch College, City University of New York.
 We believe that Mr. Butler is qualified to serve on our Board of Directors due to his industry experience in the biotechnology sector, particularly his experience working in the renal disease area.